-There are lot of articles introduce how to deploy vCenter Server virtual appliance on VMware Workstation.
+There are a lot of articles introduce how to deploy vCenter Server virtual appliance on VMware Workstation.
 I tried but somehow it’s failed.
 Following are some notes for your reference if you want to deploy vCenter Server virtual appliance on VMware Workstation real quick.

 I assume you don’t have DNS or domain servers.
 Native DHCP services of VMware Workstation is used.
-You just want to use vCenter Server for some quick testings purpose, and “host-only” NIC you want to selected.
+You just want to use vCenter Server for some quick testings purpose, and “host-only” NIC you want to select.

 - vCenter Server installer validates FQDN when it’s first boot up.
 The process fails if FQDN doesn’t work.
 So please make sure “Host Network Identity” is IP address of the VM when you set the OVA options.

 - The VM is immediately booted up after importing the OVA file.
 But VM NIC is “disconnected” status sometimes.
 You have to enable the NIC in VM properties real quick.